mjbradvica/MediatorBuddy/README.md

 ## Installation

-The easiest way to get start is to: [Install with NuGet](https://www.nuget.org/).
+The easiest way to get started is to: [Install with NuGet](https://www.nuget.org/).

 In your application layer: